Kremlin says nothing 'promising' from Russia-Ukraine talks

 "We carefully avoid making statements on the matters" that are discussed at the talks because "we believe that negotiations should take place in silence", he added.

-Following talks in Istanbul on Tuesday that Moscow's main negotiator described as "meaningful", Russia said it would be significantly reducing its military activity near Ukraine's capital Kyiv and the city of Chernigiv.
+Moscow's lead negotiator, Vladimir Medinsky, described talks in Istanbul on Monday as "meaningful".

+A defence official at the talks said Russia would be significantly reducing its military activity near Ukraine's capital Kyiv and the city of Chernihiv .

-However on Wednesday, Ukrainian authorities said Russian forces bombarded the northern city of Chernigiv despite Moscow's earlier claims.
+However, Ukrainian authorities said Russian forces had later bombarded the northern city of Chernihiv on Wednesday, despite Moscow's claims.

+Medinsky said in a video he posted on Telegram on Wednesday that "Ukraine expressed readiness to fulfil fundamental demands that Russia had insisted on all these past years".

+"If all these commitments are fulfilled, the threat of the creation of a NATO base of operations will be liquidated", he said.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us